International Human Rights Defense Act

 In addition, the Special Envoy would be responsible for developing and helping implement a U.S. global strategy to prevent and respond to discrimination and violence against LGBTQ people.
 The Special Envoy would be tasked with monitoring and assessing the impact of government programs and policies in advancing LGBTQ rights abroad.

-After significant advocacy by the Human Rights Campaign and coalition partners, in February 2015, Secretary of State John Kerry used his existing authority to appoint the first-ever Special Envoy for the Human Rights of LGBTQ Persons.
-This appointment is a significant step in the fight for LGBTQ equality around the world.
-The International Human Rights Defense Act would build on Secretary Kerry’s appointment and make the position permanent in law, which would prevent any current or future Administration from being able to eliminate it.
+Although then-Secretary of State John Kerry appointed the first-ever Special Envoy for the Human Rights of LGBTI Persons in 2015 that appointment has not been codified into law and could be reversed by any future administration.
+The International Human Rights Defense Act would make the position permanent in law, which would prevent any current or future Administration from being able to eliminate it.

 Finally, the bill would require the State Department to include LGBTQ human rights as a required section in the Country Reports on Human Rights Practices, as well as develop a global strategy to prevent and respond to discrimination against the LGBTQ community internationally.

 What is the Current the Status of the Bill?

 The International Human Rights Defense Act has not yet been reintroduced in the 115th Congress.

 In the 114th Congress, the International Human Rights Defense Act was introduced in the House of Representatives by Rep. Alan Lowenthal (D-CA) on January 28, 2015, and in the Senate by Sen. Edward Markey (D-MA) on January 29, 2015.
 The bill did not receive a vote.